Information for Parents of Incoming Students

 - First-year students have the option of living in one of 13 residence halls, which contain a mix of both first-year and upperclassmen students.
 Transfer students may choose from any non-Greek residence halls.
 For the complete list of halls, click here.

-- Residence Halls vary by costs.
+- Residence Halls vary by cost.
 The complete list of costs can be found here.

 - Students who need special housing accommodations such as a single or uncarpeted room, may submit a Special Housing Request form to the Office of Residence Life and Housing.